-ESG Integration & Solutions gives the main inputs taking into account:
+Based on insights gathered above, ESG Integration & Solutions gives the main inputs taking into account:

-- For Standard Engagement, Issuers flagged by GIAM Coal and Tar Sands Exclusion Policy according to the 5.4 paragraph and by Ethical Filters framework; - For Impact Engagement, ESG issues and controversies as well as issuers identified as "laggards". - For both Engagements, whether Principal Adverse Impact of investments decisions on sustainability factors (PAI) is considered at entity and/or product level (according to articles 4 and 7 SFDR respectively), the opportunity to evaluate the integration of the related planned actions, based on the results of the PAI indicators calculation and/or the outcomes of said actions.
+- For Standard Engagement, Issuers flagged by GIAM "Coal And Unconventional Oil & Gas Sector Exclusion" and "Controversial Weapons & Controversies Exclusion" Policies according to the 3.4 paragraph and by Ethical Filters framework: - For Impact Engagement, ESG issues and controversies as well as issuers identified as "laggards". - For both Engagements, whether Principal Adverse Impact of investments decisions on sustainability factors (PAI) is considered at entity and/or product level (according to articles 4 and 7 SFDR respectively), the opportunity to evaluate the integration of the related planned actions, based on the results of the PAI indicators calculation and/or the outcomes of said actions. - For both Engagements: - o Governance considerations including board independence, bord composition, remuneration. - o Social considerations including corruption, diversity, labor controversy. - o Environment considerations including climate, biodiversity.